Lavender has had a modern makeover – and forecasters predict it will be the Color of the Year for 2023

 With its therapeutic, versatile, and inclusive assets, we expect lavender's contemporary sister will bless our walls in 2023 and beyond.
 You heard it here first.

-More information about Coloro + WGSN's Color of the Year is available here
+More information about Coloro + WGSN's Color of the Year is available here.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, well-being stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.